Website Accessibility: What Nonprofits Need to Know About ADA Compliance

 ADA Compliance for Nonprofits

-ADA website compliance doesn’t apply to the private sector yet, but any organization that provides a public service is expected to have a fully accessible website.
+ADA website compliance doesn’t apply to the private sector yet, but any organization that provides a public service should have a fully accessible website.
 Particularly nonprofits and associations that serve the public, inclusivity should be at the forefront of organizational strategy.

 Under each principle, the WCAG 2.0 outlines 61 guidelines to create an ADA compliant web presence.
 While this might seem overwhelming at first, don’t panic.
 You probably already meet most of the standards already.